huynguy-db/arcion-docs/content/docs/references/dynamic-reinitialization.md

     --replace-existing --overwrite --id repl1 --resume
     ```
 2. Stop the replication by pressing <kbd>Control</kbd> + <kbd>C</kbd>.
-3. Set up your [reinitialization configuration file](#the-reinitialization-configuration-parameters) properly.
+3. Set up the [reinitialization configuration file](#the-reinitialization-configuration-parameters) properly.
 4. Make sure that the `allow` list of the [Filter configuration file]({{< relref "filter-reference" >}}) includes all the tables inside the [`add-tables` list](#add-tables).
 5. Specify all the configuration parameters properly in the [Extractor configuration file]({{< relref "extractor-reference" >}}) for the tables in the [`add-tables` list](#add-tables).
 6. Start the replication job with the exact same command as the first step with the additional option `--reinitialize`.
 This option takes the full path to the reinitialization configuration file.